Jujutsu Kaisen Murder Hunt: rules, arenas, points

 To follow news and articles related to releases and arcs, you can also check out the manga blog.
 And to return to the shop: Bakashop.

-What the Culling Game Is
+What the Culling Game is

 The Culling Game is presented as a deadly game framed by strict rules, where thousands of people capable of using cursed energy are forced to participate.
 The territory is divided into 10 colonies spread across Japan, each enclosed by a barrier.
 An interface familiar, Kogane, serves as an intermediary for registration, score consultation, and rule enforcement.